HashemBahamdoon/Ping-pong-counter/README.md

 - Toss-Up: Pressing the "Toss-Up" button simulates a coin toss to determine which player serves first.
 The result is displayed on the screen.

-- Start Game: Pressing the "Let Go" button starts the game and takes you to the scoreboard screen.

 - Scoreboard: The scoreboard screen displays the names of the players, their current points, and a counter for each player's score.
 Clicking on the counter increments the respective player's score.

 - Winner Announcement: When a player reaches the winning score (specified by the user), the app declares the winner and displays a message.